You’ve heard the saying: you need to spend money to make money for a reason.

 In a reverse situation, a nonprofit typically has a large fundraiser at the beginning of the fiscal year and then hopes sufficient donations are received to cover expenses for the rest of the year.

-A budget will help you match these early expenditures with subsequent receipts so you know what to expect, especially with regard to cash availability, and thus you will know where any cash shortages need to be addressed.
+A budget will help you match these early expenditures and credit card payments with subsequent receipts so you know what to expect, especially with regard to cash availability, and thus you will know where any cash shortages need to be addressed.

 Preparing a budget is usually the one time a year that a small business focuses on the year ahead rather than today’s challenges.